-On my other blog Pictureboxblue, I ‘d recently made a rainbow bird gallery wall and on Pillarboxblue I’d made a wood slice Christmas tree.
-These two ideas combined gave me this idea for displaying my bauble paintings as a unique piece of Christmas tree wall art.
+On my other blog Pictureboxblue, I’d recently made a rainbow bird gallery wall and on Pillarboxblue I’d made a wood slice Christmas tree.
+These two ideas combined gave me this idea for displaying my bauble paintings as a unique piece of alternative Christmas tree wall art.

 Painting Watercolor Christmas Baubles

-To relax with painting, you don’t need to paint anything complicated.
-I drew some simple bauble shapes on to watercolor postcard paper.
-I then simply got out the watercolor paints and colored them in.
-Just like those adult coloring books.
+You don’t need to paint anything complicated.
+I drew some simple bauble shapes onto watercolour postcard paper.
+I then simply got out the watercolour paints and coloured them in.
+Just like those adult colouring books.

 Then I got the idea for the Christmas tree wall art gallery as a fun way to display them.
 I had spotted in my local pound (dollar) store that you could buy packs of 2 postcard-sized photo frames for £1.
 So I knew it was going to be an affordable craft.